-Welcome, 2017, a year that has the potential to be filled with adventure, excitement, and maybe even a few beachside vacations.
+As 2017 comes to a close and we look toward 2018, we look forward to the potential for a year filled with adventure, excitement, and maybe even a few beachside vacations.
 But here’s the deal, folks: You won’t be able to fly into handstand on those white-sand shores if we don’t get our act together and take care of the beaches.
 In many places, it’s urgent.

 Beach clean-up affects more than what we see from the shore.
 Maintaining a healthy beach means maintaining a healthy ocean.
 In the past 25 years, more than 144,606,491 pounds of trash have been collected from worldwide beaches spanning from Alaska to New Zealand.
 All of this waste is toxic to the environment for a myriad of reasons: Our animal friends often mistake trash for certain food sources, swallowing plastic bags resembling their normal food sources, and ultimately damaging their digestive tracts and leading them to starve.
 And if the animals survive, they end up in some of our favorite seafood dishes.
 Many of these animals are crucial to maintaining sustainable food chains, and polluting their environment means that contributing to environmental downfall.